Aliases for SPTBN1 Gene

 GeneCards Summary for SPTBN1 Gene

 SPTBN1 (Spectrin Beta, Non-Erythrocytic 1) is a Protein Coding gene.
-Diseases associated with SPTBN1 include beckwith-wiedemann syndrome.
+Diseases associated with SPTBN1 include beckwith-wiedemann syndrome and neurofibromatosis, type 2.
 Among its related pathways are Sertoli-Sertoli Cell Junction Dynamics and Signaling by GPCR.
 GO annotations related to this gene include poly(A) RNA binding and protein complex binding.
 An important paralog of this gene is SYNE2.

 UniProtKB/Swiss-Prot for SPTBN1 Gene